thunder04/mips-simulator/README.md

 A minimal implementation of a Multi-cycle MIPS Simulator.
 It is not intended to be used for production use.

 It accepts a pseudo-object file, which is a file consisting of multiple 32-bit words, separated by a newline.
 The program assumes the file is valid.
-Comments may be defined in a line starting with `#`.
+Any line starting with `#` are treated as comments, and are ignored.

 ## Building The Simulator